-Trandruk Monastery is famous throughout Tibet since it was the first Buddhist chapel ever built in Tibet.
+Trandruk Monastery is located in Nêdong County, about seven kilometers south of the county seat, Tsetang.
+It is famous throughout Tibet since it was the first Buddhist chapel ever built in Tibet.
 Regarded as one of the earliest Buddhist monasteries in Tibet, It has been founded at the same time as the Jokhang and Ramoche in Lhasa, during the Tang dynasty.
 It lies 5 km.
 (3 mi.) south of Tsedang on the road leading to Yumbu Lakhang.
 For those who travel in Tibet, Trandrunk Monastery is a great place to learn about the culture and history of Tibetan Buddhism.
 The monastery is also a place to see the famous Tibetan Thangka.

 What to see in Trandruk Monastery